circleci/circleci-docs/CONTRIBUTING.md

 Thank you for your interest in contributing to the CircleCI documentation.

-**Note (February 2017): We are currently focusing on creating new documentation for CircleCI 2.0.
-Documentation for 1.0 will continue to be improved, but will go into maintenance mode in the coming monnths.
-If you're considering contributing a completely new article, we encourage you to wait until the 2.0 documentation is established.**
+**Note (March 2017): We are currently focusing on creating new documentation for CircleCI 2.0.
+Documentation for 1.0 will continue to be improved, but will go into maintenance mode in the coming months.
+If you're considering contributing a completely new article, we encourage you to contribute to the 2.0 documentation found online at [https://circleci.com/docs/2.0/](https://circleci.com/docs/2.0/) or in this repo in `/jekyll/_cci2/`.**

 **Pull Requests for clarifications, technical accuracy, spelling fixes, and grammar improvements, are always welcome.**